juliocesar/sinatra-default-templates/Readme.txt

 if you have the templates in place (views/foo.haml, views/bar.haml in the above case), they'll get rendered automagically.

+# Installation

+Make sure you got http://gemcutter.org in your gem sources.
+Then simply

+$ sudo gem install sinatra-default-templates

 # How to use

 Because of a bug in Sinatra 0.9.4, extensions cannot set routes, or for that matter, define